Discover the complete Coldwell 100 in the latest issue

 11/100 — Crayola Pet Sculptures at Neiman Marcus

-If we are pet parents that show what we're made of, then these are portraits that capture who they truly are.
-Crayola's collab with Neiman Marcus is a one-year-old pet portrait in oil that looks warm and full of personality.
-It's still in blue and surprisingly chic, a gift that becomes a centerpiece and a reminder that the creatures who love us deserve their place not only in our hearts but on the wall, in vivid color.
+There are portraits that show what one looks like, then there are portraits that capture who they truly are.
+Crayola’s collab with Neiman Marcus turns your dog or cat into art that feels warm and full of personality.
+It’s whimsical and surprisingly chic, a gift that becomes a centerpiece and a reminder that the creatures who love us deserve their place not only in our hearts, but on the wall.
+In vivid color.

 12/100 — Jaguar All-Electric Super GT

-The storied Jaguar has always channeled decades of cultural cachet, and nowhere is this more than the blocky Union Jack-ified "Imagine" of a new flower to the touch-shifting Jaguar XKR in the Aughts and Jaguar's latest All-Electric Super GT redefines the palace of luxury performance: a four-door with a targeted 400-mile range and advancing Jaguar's evolving obsession in style, showmanship, luxury and a bold, electric future.
-And it's easy.
+The name Jaguar has always channeled decades of cultural cachet and cinematic allure—from the cheeky Union Jack-clad “Shaguar” of Austin Powers to the ice-drifting Jaguar XKR in Die Another Day.
+Jaguar’s latest All-Electric Super GT redefines the pulse of luxury performance, a four-door with a targeted 430-mile range, underscoring Jaguar’s enduring presence in slick, cinematic luxury and a bold, electrified future.
+And it’s sexy.

 13/100 — Caran d'Ache Pen

-For those who seemingly have the world in their hands, the Sheva Maxa Eternity Dragon Roller Pen, Limited Edition, may be a penultimate at $110,000, this is true homage to ancient traditions, using Chinese lacquer, gilded and handcrafted, carved eye stones, limited to 50 pieces a year, the hand-engraved gold 18k snake the process around 250 hours—$25 million in endorsements including Neymar, LeBron and Mercedes-Benz.
-A passionate and solid writing brand with instruments is also available as a fountain pen.
-Priceless.
-And wonderful.
+For those who seemingly hold the world in their hands, the Straw Marquetry Dragon Roller Pen, Limited Edition, may be a perfect fit.
+At $40,000, this is a true homage to ancient traditions, using Chinese lacquer, gold and absolute rarest rye straw.
+Limited to 20 pieces a year, the handengraved dragon with 18K gold is the perfect writing instrument or collector’s item.
+For advanced scribes—or those in it just for the bragging rights—this rarest of writing instruments is also available as a fountain pen.
+Of course it is.

 14/100 — Coco Gauff

-The American tennis sensation, Coco Gauff, is still only 21 years old, and once again topped Forbes's list of the world's highest-paid female athletes for the second year running—$35 million in endorsements including Neymar, LeBron and Mercedes-Benz.
-A passionate and solid writing brand with instruments is also available as a fountain pen.
-Priceless.
+The American tennis sensation, Coco Gauff, is still only 21.
+Winner of two Grand Slam titles, in 2025 she once again topped Forbes’ list of the world’s highest-paid female athletes for earning $33 million ($25 million in endorsements including New Balance and Mercedes Benz).
+A passionate athlete, a knowledgeable activist and a charming brand ambassador, Gauff’s future is limitless.
 And wonderful.